Skip to main content

 Instructions

-Get all design tokens currently stored in the local registry.
+Get design tokens from the local registry, optionally filtered.

 Input Schema